Plants and trees and flowers Page 1 of 2

 How does a seed give the tree that it grows into , a sort of intuition of how to be successful and do the following.

+It’s this.
 There is just no tree on earth that can be seen to have a thick branch that grows towards and into another tree and pushes the other tree over.
 It doesn’t happen.
-Branches on a tree can be seen to move towards another tree but then grow upwards or even around to avoid such happenings.
-That might be a case of the branch chasing the sunlight , but however it happens , without it happening , there would be chaos.
+Branches on a tree can be seen to move towards another tree but then grow upwards or even around to avoid such happenings and it happens before the branch touches the other tree.
+We might think that is a case of the branch chasing the sunlight , but however it happens , without it happening , there would be chaos.

 What’s odd about it is though , is that the sunlight can’t be the main reason for it.
 It’s almost like the very presence of one tree being next to another tree changes the behaviour of both trees.
 One tree can have branches on all of it’s sides, but a tree next to that tree can have no branches on it’s side that faces the other tree and it can be seen everywhere.
 What is striking about it , is that the tree with no branches on it’s side that faces the other tree has not even attempted to grow branches on that side. (ok , maybe stretching it a bit.
 Not sure if this tree below on the right has had it’s branches cut off on it’s left side and the tree on the left has had it’s branches cut off on the right)